tawfiqsiam/BotWorld/README.md

  Entrepreneur is a discord bot user using discord.js that adds economy commands along with some fun commands.
 Entrepreneur#1500's prefix is 'e-'.
 This code will not always be up to date with the current version of the bot.

  - commands<br>
- Entrepreneur has many commands in three main catagories:
+ Entrepreneur has many commands in four main catagories:
  * Economy<br>
     * e-balance - Get a users balance<br>
     * e-coinflip - Bet money where you lose all or win half<br>